AI45Lab/escape-llm-claw/README.md

 bash runs/elc.sh
 ```
 This enables you to set up a web service at local port [http://127.0.0.1:5000](http://127.0.0.1:5000).
 After deploying the web service to a pulicly accessible server, you can further verify whether LLM agent is able to craw the website.
 For preliminary testing, we recommend using [Ngrok](https://ngrok.com/) to temporarily expose your local machine to external LLMs.
+For demonstration purposes, we provide an ELC-enabled web service which is publicly accessible at: <https://kinolee.pythonanywhere.com/>.

 ## How Effective is ELC